PostHog/posthog.com/contents/blog/introducing-hogql.md

 featuredImageType: full
 ---

-Today, we're excited to announce a major new feature which we're making available to all users as a public beta on PostHog Cloud.
-It's called HogQL and it's a new query language which makes it easier to interrogate your data directly.
+Today, we're excited to announce a major new feature which we're making available to all users as a public beta on PostHog Cloud - the ability directly access data stored in PostHog via SQL.

-Not only that, but the introduction of HogQL brings with it other updates, including a new event explorer (previously the Live Events view), and the ability to use HogQL expressions within insights.
-If you prefer vanilla SQL, we've also added this as a new beta insight type which enables you to slice and shape data just as you would with BI tools such as Looker, or PowerBI.
+We've added several new ways to use SQL in PostHog - you can use expressions to enhance insights, you can use SQL to filter a revamped events list, and you can even use full SQL queries to analyse data in any way you want.
+We've even created our own SQL dialect just for PostHog, called HogQL.

-We think that PostHog's existing insights will remain valuable for the vast majority of queries, but HogQL gives them a massive upgrade when it comes to detailed analysis, and SQL provides an alternative when off-the-shelf insights don't fit the bill.
+We think that PostHog's existing insights will remain valuable for the vast majority of queries, but this update gives them a massive upgrade, and the ability to create your own SQL queries provides an alternative when off-the-shelf insights don't fit the bill.

-Speaking of bills, HogQL is free for all users while it's in public beta - all we ask is that you share any feedback you have with it either via the PostHog Slack, or by [filing an issue on our repo](https://github.com/PostHog/).
+Speaking of bills, these features are free for all users while in public beta - all we ask is that you share any feedback you have with it either via the PostHog Slack, or by [filing an issue on our repo](https://github.com/PostHog/).

 ## What is HogQL?
 HogQL is basically our take on SQL.